 Failing to provide emotional security

 Emotional security is the measure of the stability of an individual’s emotional state and it starts in childhood.
 It’s the foundation to all parenting.
-Sadly, that doesn’t always happen.
 We’ve all heard about tough love.
-‘Tough love’ in childhood is when children are treated harshly or sternly; and they’re still expected to get on with and take care of themselves in later life.
-Some parents may not talk to their children emotionally about the things their children are concerned with, they become emotionally strong.
+‘Tough love’ in childhood is when children are treated harshly or sternly, and they’re still expected to get on with and take care of themselves in later life.
+When parents talk to their children emotionally about the things their children are concerned with, they become emotionally strong.

 Parents being over-critical

-Some parents may be over critical with their children, that whatever criticism they hand out is constructive.
+Some parents may be over critical with their children, but whatever criticism they hand out it must be constructive.
 It’s easy for parents to become impatient and being impatient can lead to being over-critical.
-Perhaps it’s because their child fails to grasp things they’re being told the first time.
+It’s often because their child fails to grasp things they’re being told the first time.

-The odd time may even be considered normal, but when a parent continually criticises and becomes overly critical, without giving their child any credit, that’s when parenting becomes toxic.
+The odd time may even be considered normal, but when a parent continually criticises and becomes overly critical without giving their child any credit, that’s when parenting becomes over-critical and toxic.

-It’s easy for parents to make the mistake of thinking that being overly critical is helping their children avoid costly mistakes, but any form of criticism if used regularly will cause a child over time to criticise themselves well into their adult years.
+It’s also easy for parents to make the mistake of thinking that being overly critical is helping their children avoid costly mistakes, but any form of criticism if used regularly will cause a child to criticise themselves well into their adult years.

 Words that hurt

-Parents may get angry from time to time, but a parent’s tone and language, will define how their children respond back.
+Parents may get angry from time to time, but a parent’s tone and language, sadly defines how their children respond back.
 When parents regularly use raised voices and words that instill fear into their children, it’s usual that their actions will follow the same pattern.

 Children need to be loved, connected and feel supported.
 A parent needs to change when children begin to feel threatened, fearful and scared.